Massachusetts Auto Insurance Requirements

-Massachusetts has broad auto insurance requirements and laws for both private and commercial vehicle owners.
-Minimum auto insurance coverage requirements in Massachusetts are mandated by state law and the Massachusetts Division of Insurance.
+Massachusetts financial responsibility requirements are mandated by state law and the Massachusetts Division of Insurance.
 The following minimum coverage is required on every registered vehicle, except as noted below:

 (Source: Massachusetts Office of the Attorney General)